Web Frontend Server

 Because the server will run on a local network, the issues around security and scalability are less of a concern.
 For experimenting and development, you may just want to stick with development mode.
 To do that, first:

-pip install Flask flup lifxlan
+pip install Flask lifxlan

 This installs the Python libraries that the Bardolph code relies on.
+However, unless you make firewall changes, you probably won’t be able to access the app except on localhost.

 Starting the Development Server